evanrex/Medical-Image-Feature-Extraction/README.md

 # Reproducibility

-We use slurm to run our exoeriments, see this [sbatch file](https://github.com/evanrex/Medical-Image-Feature-Extraction/blob/main/models/baseline/train_baseline.sbatch) for reference.
+We use slurm to run our experiments, see this [sbatch file](https://github.com/evanrex/Medical-Image-Feature-Extraction/blob/main/models/baseline/train_baseline.sbatch) for reference.